 You don’t necessarily need dedicated VRAM to play games.
 However, this heavily depends on which games you might play, and it also relies on how your rig is set up.

-For example, integrated graphics cards can make use of system RAM to help them run games.
+For example, integrated graphics cards can use system RAM to help them run games.
 However, VRAM is useful for loading textures at high resolutions.
 The visual quality of some games may suffer without dedicated video RAM.

 Also, using just system RAM when a game needs at least some VRAM can result in taxing your GPU and causing balance or rendering issues.